imbeatriz/GATE-PET-model-for-voxel-wise-Dosimetry-in-Radionuclide-Therapy/PET Image Reconstruction/README.md

 - **[castor-recon_tool_GUI.py](./CASToR%20Tools/castor-recon_tool_GUI.py)** – GUI application for configuring and running image reconstruction workflows using CASToR.
 It simplifies interaction with the main reconstruction tool, `castor-recon`, for PET, SPECT, and CT modalities.

 ⚠️**Notes:**
-- Additional information about each tool is available through the `About` section within the GUI.
+- Additional information about each tool is available through the `About` section.
 - For detailed command-line options, run the corresponding CASToR tool directly in the terminal (e.g., `castor-recon` or `castor-GATERootToCastor`).

 <p align="center">